PE & Sport Premium

 In year 4 the children have swimming lessons at Holt Park Active.

-In year 6 the children have an opportunity to develop their Outdoor and Adventurous Activities as part of a residential trip to Buckden.
+In year 6 the children have an opportunity to develop their physical skills during outdoor and adventurous activities as part of their residential trip to Buckden.
 This includes map reading orienteering, hill walking, and problem solving as well as team building activities.

 We also utilise our grounds as much as possible for activities such as Forest Schools or orienteering which allow children to develop their participation in outdoor and adventure activities.

 PE and Sport Premium Funding 2017 – 18

 Over the last four years, the government has provided additional funding of £150 million per annum to improve provision of Physical Education (PE) and Sport in primary schools.
 During 2017/18, the funding has been doubled nationally, which means as a school, Brodetsky Primary is receiving £18470 for this academic year.
 This funding is ring-fenced and therefore can only be spent on the provision of PE and sport in schools.
 As a school, we must use the funding to make additional and sustainable improvements to the quality of PE and sport that we offer.
 We should use the funding to:

 - Develop or add to the PE and sport activities that the school already offers.

 - Build capacity and capability within the school to ensure improvements made now will benefit pupils joining the school in future years.